Tanah Rata

 Tanah Rata is a town located in Cameron Highlands, Pahang, Malaysia.
 The name "tanah rata" means flat ground in Malay and it refers to the relatively flat area on which the town is located amidst this highland region.
 It has an elevation of 1440 m.

 It is the largest town in the Cameron Highlands region and contains many facilities and amenities, including the district council, banks and ATMs, the main Police Station of Cameron Highlands and the main hospital in Cameron Highlands.
-Having a taxi station and a bus station makes it easy to travel to other parts of Cameron Highlands, as well as to Ipoh and to Kuala Lumpur.
-It also has a good selection of backpacker inns and good-class hotels at various prices.
+There is a taxi station and a bus station for travel to other parts of Cameron Highlands, as well as to Ipoh and to Kuala Lumpur.
+There are also backpacker inns and hotels at various prices.

 Climate

 Tanah Rata, as part of the Cameron Highlands, has a much cooler climate than in the lowlands, having an altitude of 1440 m above sea level.